saarimz/btc-hop/README.md

 # BTC Hop

-A timehop Chrome Extension for Bitcoin.
+A timehop Chrome Extension for Bitcoin Price.